LennartFr/blockchain-meetup-2018/README.md

 6:00-6:30pm: Light dinner and registration

-6-30-8:30pm: Talk: Lennart: The Blockchain Building Blocks, how do you write your first app, how do you deploy it, how do you move it to
+6-30-8:30pm: Talks: Lennart: The Blockchain Building Blocks, how do you write your first app, how do you deploy it, how do you move it to
                             the cloud?
+Overview of the latest programming resources.

                     Raheel:  Experience report: writing Blockchain apps with Hyperledger.

 8:30-9;00pm : Wrap up & Networking